friendly-bits/geoblocker-bash/README.md

 - Deletes the scripts from /usr/local/bin

 **The manage script**
+- Currently supports actions: add, remove, schedule

+*manage add|remove -c country_code:
-- Adds or removes whitelists for specified countries to/from geoblocking rules
+* Adds or removes whitelists for specified countries to/from the config file
-- Calls the -run script to fetch and apply the whitelists
+* Calls the -run script to fetch and apply the whitelists
-- Creates a periodic cron job and a reboot job.
+* Creates a periodic cron job and a reboot job, unless ran with the -n (no persistence) option.
 Cron jobs implement persistence and automatic list updates.
-- Accepts optional custom cron schedule expression as an argument.
+* Accepts optional custom cron schedule expression as an argument.
-- If schedule is not specified, uses schedule from the config file (set during the installation by the -install script or later by the -manage script)
+* If schedule is not specified, uses schedule from the config file (set during the installation by the -install script or later by the -manage script)

-**The run script** is called by the -manage script, and used for triggering from the cron jobs as well.
+*manage schedule: changes the schedule for the periodic cron job

+**The run script**

+Supports actions: add, remove, update

-- Calls the fetch script, then calls the apply script, passing required arguments.
-If multiple countries are specified, repeats the operation for each country's whitelist.
+*run -a add -c country_code: Calls the fetch script (unless called with the -s - Skip fetching option), then calls the apply script, passing required arguments to fetch and apply ipset and iptables rules for the specified country.
+If multiple countries are specified, repeats the operation for each country's ip list.

+ *run -a remove -c country_code: Calls the apply script, passing required arguments to remove the ipset and iptables rules for the specified country.
+If multiple countries are specified, repeats the operation for each country's ip list.

+ *run -a update: used for triggering from the cron jobs.
+Calls the fetch script (unless called with the -s - Skip fetching option), then calls the apply script, passing required arguments to fetch and apply ipset and iptables rules for countries listed in the config file.
+Used to update the ip lists on a periodic schedule, and to set the rules upon reboot.

+ all actions:
-- If all actions are successful, calls the -backup script to create a known-good backup of ipsets and iptables state.
+- If successful, calls the backup script to create backup of the current (known-good) iptables state and current ipset.
 - If an error is enountered, classifies it as a fatal or a non-fatal error.
 Fatal errors mean that something is fundamentally broken.
 Non-fatal errors are transient (for example a download error).
 For fatal errors, calls the -backup script to restore last known-good ipsets and iptables state.

 **The fetch script**
 - Fetches ipv4 subnets list for a given country from RIPE.
 - Parses, validates and compiles the downloaded list into a plain list, and saves to a file.
-- Attempts to determine the local ipv4 subnet for the main network interface and appends it to the file.

 **The apply script**
+- supports actions: add, remove

+apply -a add -c country:
-- Loads a user-specified whitelist file into an ipset and sets iptables rules to only allow connections from subnets included in the ipset.
+- Loads an existing whitelist file for the specified country into an ipset and sets iptables rules to only allow connections from subnets included in the ipset.
-- If successful, creates backup of the current (known-good) iptables state and current ipset.
-- In case of an error, attempts to restore last known-good state from backup.
-- If that fails, the script assumes that something is broken and runs the uninstall script.
+- Attempts to determine the local ipv4 subnet for the main network interface and creates an iptables rule to allow all traffic from it.

+ apply -a remove -c country:
+- removes the ipset and iptables rules for specified country.

 **The backup script**
 - Creates a backup of the current iptables states and current ipsets or restores the above from backup.